hashicorp-guides/jenkins/README.md

 Both jobs register a Jenkins service in Consul, which later can be used to access the jenkins page in http://jenkins.service.consul:8080 by querying the DNS name through the Consul interface.

+### Limitations
+* At this time there is no process to perform an automatic backup / restore.

 ## Running Jenkins Agents (Build jobs) in Nomad
 A Jenkins plugin exists (albeit somewhat limited) to schedule build jobs in Nomad.
 To install the plugin, once logged into Jenkins, go to *Manage Jenkins* / *Plugin Manager* / *Available*  and select *Nomad Plugin*, then click on *Download now and Install after restart* and click on *Restart Jenkins when installation is complete and no jobs are running*.
 Jenkins will install the Plugin and restart.